In many ways, consultants have it good. But RFPs are not something most of us like.

 - They are prescriptive and restrictive

-- They do little to build the relationships that make our communities stronger
+- And they do little to build the relationships that make our communities stronger

 I have my own particular strengths and weaknesses.
 I might, or might not, have the skills your organization needs.
 And chances are, you have no idea if I do, either.
 The RFP is a one-size-fits-all attempt to find a great consultant.

 To even get a sense of whether your needs fit my skills, I need to read the whole document and do some research.
-Which brings me to my next problem…
+This brings me to my next problem…

 For a consultant, time is money.
 And the time it takes for me to read your RFP, research your organization, and write the proposal is costly.

 I’m usually given no sense of how many others have been asked to respond.
 I have no way to judge whether the time committed is going to be worthwhile.

 To be honest, I would much rather have a personal email, asking me to spend time in person or on the phone.
 We can talk about your organization’s problem and whether I can help.
 Less time, more good information, and if I’m not right, I may be able to point you to someone who is.